Spatial entanglement between two quantum walkers with exchange symmetric coins: Introduction

-In this paper, starting with two entangled coins state that has symmetric and anti-symmetric exchange symmetry, we study the dynamics of spatial entanglement between two walkers undergoing discrete-time quantum walk on a one-dimensional lattice, with and without post-selection on the coin states.
-Particularly, we investigate how the initial exchange symmetry of the coins affect the entanglement between the walkers.
-The structure of the paper is the following.
-In Section \ref{sec2}, we present a brief overview of the quantum walk for one walker with one coin and two walkers with two identical coins.
-In Section \ref{sec3}, we show the entanglement dynamics between two walkers and discuss our key results.
+In this paper, starting with a two-coin state with either symmetric or anti-symmetric exchange symmetry, we study the dynamics of spatial entanglement between two walkers undergoing discrete-time quantum walk on a one-dimensional lattice, with post-selection on the coin states at the end of the process.
+Particularly, we investigate how the initial and final symmetries of the two coins affect the entanglement between the walkers when the total step of the walk is varied.
+The structure of this paper is as follows.
+In Section \ref{sec2}, we provide a concise overview of quantum operations for a one-walker, one-coin quantum walk and extend them to a scenario with two walkers and two coins.
+In Section \ref{sec3}, starting with the two-entangled-coin state initially, we analyze the entanglement dynamics between two walkers, where we present and discuss our main findings.
 The final section \ref{conc} provides the conclusion of our study.